fnaumenko/bioStat/README.md

 The program can also accept a file containing the finished distribution, in order to call its parameters.
 This is a plain text file with *.dist* extension, each line of which corresponds to one distribution point, i.e. a <frequency>-<size> pair.
-A similar file is produced when the `-D|--dist` option is activated, and it can also be used as an input.
+A similar file is produced when the `-p|--pr-dist` option is activated, and it can also be used as an input.

 The program recognizes the file format automatically by their extension (case-insensitive).